 How does SkyCiv compare to CAD/FEM software?

-We have a lot of Mechanical/Naval Engineers using Structural 3D.
+We have a number of Mechanical/Naval Engineers using Structural 3D.
 A lot of the benefit is using it as a complimentary to traditional CAD/FEA to run simple frame analysis, that help shape the initial design.
 We decided to run a test to analyse the performance of Structural 3D vs traditional CAD/FEA software.

 The structure chosen was a hydraulic frame used in a maritime application.
 It was a fairly simple 21 member structure that featured a pinned circular rod.
 To simplify this, the entire model was decided to contain single section properties.